dl-alexandre/dl-alexandre/README.md

 - 👋 Hi, I’m [@dl-alexandre](https://www.x.com/d_creatio)
-- 👀 I’m interested in publishing to [SPI](https://swiftpackageindex.com)
+- 👀 I know a [thing](https://github.com/dl-alexandre/symbolview) or two about [SF Symbols](https://developer.apple.com/sf-symbols)
 - 🌱 I’m currently learning backends written in swift
 - 💞️ I’m looking to collaborate on quality software
 - 📫 How to reach me [email](mailto:dalton@alexandrefamilyfarm.com) or visit [site](https://daltonalexandre.carrd.co)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I no longer drink coffee ☕️ while sometimes missing it
 - 🤔 I know more than most about: 🐮, 🥛, 🐓, 🥚, 🌱, [Regenerative Agriculture](https://www.alexandrefamilyfarm.com)
-- 866 likes given on Youtube🔺
+- 876 likes given on Youtube🔺

 <!---
 dl-alexandre/dl-alexandre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.